-"Threw himself on the candour and justice of the House, but de-"clared firmly that he would not by any management be induced to "resign.
-To march out of his post with a halter about his neck, change his armour, and meanly beg to be readmitted and considered as a volunteer in the army of the enemy, was an humiliation to which he would never submit."
+"Threw himself on the candour and justice of the House, but de-" clared firmly that he would not by any management be induced to L 2 " resign" resign.
+To march out of his post with a halter about his neck, change " his armour, and meanly beg to be readmitted and considered as a vo-" lunteer in the army of the enemy, was an humiliation to which he " would never submit."